EverOddish/PokeStreamer-Tools/README.md

  5. In VBA-RR, open Tools > Lua Scripting > New Lua Script Window...
  6. Click Browse... and locate `auto_layout_gen3.lua` on your computer, open it, and click Run
  7. You should now be able to switch party slots, deposit/withdraw Pokemon from the PC, and catch Pokemon to see your party images update automatically!
- 8. The Lua script output window should display all slot changes.
+ 8. The Lua script output window should display all slot changes in text form.
 As a bonus, you can press "Q" to see Pokemon EV/IV values in your party

 ### Desmume Setup